 The enhancements in this and the previous update to ‘ggpmisc’ are made possible by changes to ‘ggplot2’ (>= 3.0.0) made while adding support for sf (simple features).

-Functions earlier included in ‘ggpmisc’ (< 0.3.0) related to debugging and low level manipulation of ggplot objects have been moved to package ‘gginnards’.
-The functions that remain in ‘ggpmisc’ (>= 0.3.0) are related to annotation of plots with fitted-model equations, fit diagnosis, ANOVA and summary tables, highlighting and labelling of peaks and valleys in curves, and local density-based highlighting or labelling in scatter plots.
-Additionally specializations of the ggplot() constructor allow on-the-fly conversion of time-series and geom_table() makes it possible to add tables to plots respecting the the Grammar of Graphics paradigm.
+The functions in ‘ggpmisc’ (>= 0.3.1) are related to different kinds of annotations and insets in ggplots.
+Annotations of plots with fitted-model equations, fit diagnosis, ANOVA and summary tables, highlighting and labelling of peaks and valleys in curves, and local density-based highlighting or labelling in scatter plots.
+Additionally specializations of the ggplot() constructor allow on-the-fly conversion of time-series.
+Two new geoms join geom_table() added in version 0.3.0, geom_plot() and geom_grob().
+These three geoms make it possible to add tables, ggplots and arbitrary graphical objects (grobs) as insets to plots respecting the the Grammar of Graphics paradigm.

 from data to Viz is a new web site related to data analysis and R. Its aim is to make it easier to choose among different types of data visualisations.
 It looks beautiful, is easy to navigate, includes “trees” displaying a classification of visualizations and multiple individual examples with the corresponding R code.
 Highly recommended!

 Package ‘gginnards’ is now in CRAN.
 This new package contains functions removed from ‘ggpmisc’ at version 0.3.0.
 The package was split as the audience the different functions are intended for is different: ‘gginnards’ is for those needing tools for programming ‘ggplot2’ extensions or wanting to learn how ggplots work.
 Most importantly, the functions now in ‘gginnards’ cannot be expected to survive with unchanged functionality across major updates to ‘ggplot2’, and importing them into other packages is strongly discouraged.